flattenthecurve/guide/_sections/act_and_prepare/en/02-do/16-wear-a-mask-when-in-public.md

 Providence health services group shares a cloth mask design video (March 21) as part of their "100 million mask" initiative: [Video](https://vimeo.com/399324367/13cd93f150).

 Vietnam, The Czech Republic, and Slovakia are now operating a "wear a mask when in public" policy for their citizens and that includes homemade cloth masks.
+Austrian [supermarkets are  handing out masks](https://www.reuters.com/article/us-health-coronavirus-austria-masks/austrian-supermarkets-hand-out-face-masks-before-they-become-compulsory-idUSKBN21J5Y9).
+South Africa [has begun encouraging mask wearing too](https://www.dailymaverick.co.za/article/2020-04-01-the-great-mask-debate-policy-shifts-towards-masks-in-sa-and-elsewhere/).